Tangled Paths: A Random Graph Model from Mallows Permutations: The Treewidth and Cutwidth, Proof of Theorem

 \subsection{Lower Bound on Treewidth}

-In this section we prove two separate lower bounds for treewidth, Lemmas \ref{trwlower} and \ref{lem:trwlowerhighq}.
-The first bound is tight but it only holds for small values of $q$, whereas the second bound holds for large $q$ but it is only tight up to $\log$ factors.
-The proofs of these bounds follow roughly the same strategy: they relate having an expander as a minor in $\cp(n,q)$ to a property of the underlying Mallows permutation which holds with high probability.
-The properties sought in each bound are a little different, however we spare the technical details of this for now.
-Furthermore, the probabilities of these properties holding are controlled in different ways: the proof of Lemma \ref{trwlower} uses the second moment method, whereas Lemma \ref{lem:trwlowerhighq} uses independence of permutations induced by disjoint intervals of elements in a Mallows permutation.
+The main results in this section are Lemmas \ref{trwlower} and \ref{lem:trwlowerhighq}, which give two separate bounds on treewidth.
+The first bound is tight, but it only holds for small values of $q$.
+Whereas the second holds for any $q\leq 1 - 1/n$, however it is only known to be tight up to a $\log$ factor.
+Both bounds follow from finding a minor with good expansion properties, however the probability of finding such a minor is calculated slightly differently in the two different cases.